 Don MacKenzie: Creating a Sound Foundation for Municipal Restructuring – The Journal of Corporate Renewal

-Don MacKenzie wrote an article for The Journal of Corporate Renewal titled “Creating a Sound Foundation
+Don MacKenzie wrote an article for The Journal of Corporate Renewal titled “Creating a Sound Foundation for Municipal Restructuring.”

 For some municipalities, the light at the end of the tunnel is becoming more visible, given an improving national economy and rising tax bases.
 For others, the road to solvency remains unclear.
 For all, determining a path to fiscal good health is paramount.
 Quite often, that complicated goal can be achieved through restructuring.